hdpe/jum/README.md

 * Annotated a field with `@TestReference` - jum will inject an instance of the calling test class here.
 * Specified the jum `MixinRunner` as the JUnit runner, which dynamically includes the classes listed in the `@Mixins` annotation into the test execution.

 To my mind the advantage of such an approach over inheriting tests from an abstract superclass is clear: we can introduce a `Component2` without having to create a parallel test hierarchy.
-We just implement the required setup methods in our test and add the new component class to the `@Mixins annotation`:
+We just implement the required setup methods in our test and add the new component class to the `@Mixins` annotation:

 ```java
 @Mixins({Component1.class, Component2.class, ...})